MancaZerovnikMekuc/UroCell/README.md

 ### Annotations

-The dataset contains 5 annotated sub-volumes of 256x256x256 voxels.
-Currently, two intracellular compartment types are annotated: mitochondria and endolysosomes.
+The dataset contains eight sub-volumes of 256x256x256 voxels.
+Currently, three intracellular compartment types are annotated: mitochondria, endolysosomes, and Golgi apparatus.
+Mitochondria and endolysosomes are annotated in five sub-volumes, Golgi apparatus is annotated in all 8 sub-volumes.
+Mitochondria and endolysome labels are precise while the annotations of Golgi apparatus are approximate.
+They are defining regions of Golgi apparatus but they are not following the exact border of the compartment, except for the two sub-volumes for which we also provide the precise labels.
 All annotations were revised by biomedical experts.
 We will add other compartment types in the future.

 ### Dataset structure

-The dataset is structured into three folders, each containing five 256x256x256 sub-volumes.
+The dataset is structured into four folders, each containing 256x256x256 sub-volumes.
 The files are stored in the gzipped Neuroimaging Informatics Technology Initiative (NIfTI) volumetric file format.

 * *data*: contains the original FIB-SEM scanned data
 * *mito*: contains manual annotations of mitochondria
 * *lyso*: contains manual annotations of endolysosomes
+* *golgi*: contains two sub-folders:
+    * *approximate:* contains approximate manual annotations of Golgi apparatus
+    * *precise:* contains precise manual annotations of Golgi apparatus

 ### Cite us
 Please cite our [paper](https://doi.org/10.1016/j.compbiomed.2020.103693) if you use this dataset.